 - If kororā are observed in the water within 100m of construction works during the day, works will be paused until the bird has left the area, or has come onto land and entered a burrow, unless specific underwater noise mitigation is being used.

 Staff from the council’s compliance monitoring team will continue to closely monitor the development to ensure all conditions are complied with and that the little penguins/kororā are looked after and protected in accordance with the certified Kororā Construction Monitoring and Management Plan.

 Update on Environment Court Interim Enforcement Order proceedings

-Auckland Council has voluntarily joined these proceedings as an interested party, which means that the council can participate and be heard in the Environment Court proceedings.
+Auckland Council voluntarily joined these proceedings as an interested party, which means that the council could participate and be heard in the Environment Court proceedings.

 The developer, KPBL, has a valid resource consent, which it is entitled to implement, subject to complying with the conditions of consent.
 The council cannot stop development, but it is committed to ensuring all conditions are adhered to through regular monitoring and on-site inspections.

 KPBL was granted resource consent by the Auckland Council in 2017 to construct a marina at Kennedy Point, Waiheke Island to provide permanent berthage for around 180 recreational boats.
 Temporary berthage for smaller visiting boats is also included along with a floating car park and a range of other facilities for the boating public.
 The council’s decision was appealed to the Environment Court and the Court upheld the decision to grant consent in 2018.

 Construction of the marina is expected to take up to two years to complete.